A Note on Power-OTMs: Basic Definitions and Results

 \begin{remark} Power-OTM-computability is conceptually closely connected to Moss' concept of ``power-set recursion'', defined in \cite{Moss}.
 We will see below that power-set recursion is strictly weaker than parameter-free power-OTM-computability.
 Moreover, Moss does not consider realizability in his work, which is the main motivation of the present paper. \end{remark}

 An important feature of OTMs is their ability to enumerate Gödel's constructible universe $L$.
 Similarly, Power-OTMs can enumerate the set-theoretical universe $V$:

-\begin{lemma}{ } \begin{enumerate} \item There is a (parameter-free) non-halting power-OTM-program $P_{\text{level-enum}}$ such that, for every ordinal $\alpha$, there is an ordinal $\tau$ such that, at time $\tau$, $P_{\text{level-enum}}$ has a code for $V_{\alpha}$ on its output tape.
-Moreover, there is a non-halting power-OTM $P_{\text{set-enum}}$ such that, for every set $x$, there is an ordinal $\tau$ such that, at time $\tau$, $P_{\text{set-enum}}$ has a code for $x$ on its output tape. \item There is a (parameter-free) power-OTM-program $P_{\text{level}}$ such that, for every code $c_{x}$ for a set $x$, $P_{\text{level}}(x)$ halts with a code for the $\in$-minimal $V_{\alpha}\ni x$ on its output tape. \item There is a (parameter-free) power-OTM-program $P_{\text{card}}$ which, given a code $c_{x}$ for a set $x$, computes $\text{card}(x)$. \end{enumerate} \end{lemma} \begin{proof} We give a brief sketch. $P_{\text{level-enum}}$ is obtained by starting with the empty set, iteratively applying the power set operator, storing the intermediate results on the working tape and computing unions at limit times. $P_{\text{set-enum}}$ is then obtained from $L_{\text{level-enum}}$ by additionally running through each newly written level and writing codes for all of its elements to the output tape.
+\begin{lemma}{ } [Cf. Passmann, \cite{Passmann}] \begin{enumerate} \item There is a (parameter-free) non-halting power-OTM-program $P_{\text{level-enum}}$ such that, for every ordinal $\alpha$, there is an ordinal $\tau$ such that, at time $\tau$, $P_{\text{level-enum}}$ has a code for $V_{\alpha}$ on its output tape.
+Moreover, there is a non-halting power-OTM $P_{\text{set-enum}}$ such that, for every set $x$, there is an ordinal $\tau$ such that, at time $\tau$, $P_{\text{set-enum}}$ has a code for $x$ on its output tape.\footnote{This is essentially Passmann, \cite{Passmann}, Proposition 3.12.} \item There is a (parameter-free) power-OTM-program $P_{\text{level}}$ such that, for every code $c_{x}$ for a set $x$, $P_{\text{level}}(x)$ halts with a code for the $\in$-minimal $V_{\alpha}\ni x$ on its output tape.\footnote{See Passmann, \cite{Passmann}, Proposition 3.10.} \item There is a (parameter-free) power-OTM-program $P_{\text{card}}$ which, given a code $c_{x}$ for a set $x$, computes $\text{card}(x)$. \end{enumerate} \end{lemma} \begin{proof} We give a brief sketch.
+(The arguments work as those of Passmann quoted above.) $P_{\text{level-enum}}$ is obtained by starting with the empty set, iteratively applying the power set operator, storing the intermediate results on the working tape and computing unions at limit times. $P_{\text{set-enum}}$ is then obtained from $L_{\text{level-enum}}$ by additionally running through each newly written level and writing codes for all of its elements to the output tape.
 If a set $x$ is given, one can search each level occuring in the run of $P_{\text{level-enum}}$ to check whether it contains $x$ and halt once the answer is positive, which yields $P_{\text{level}}$.
-Finally, for $P_{\text{card}}$, first use $P_{\text{level-enum}}$ to find some $V_{\alpha}\ni x$ that contains a bijection between $x$ and some ordinal for some given set $x$, and then search through $V_{\alpha}$ for the minimal ordinal for which there is such a bijection. \end{proof}
+Finally, for $P_{\text{card}}$, first use $P_{\text{level-enum}}$ to find some $V_{\alpha}\ni x$ that contains a bijection between $x$ and some ordinal for some given set $x$, and then search through $V_{\alpha}$ for the minimal ordinal for which there is such a bijection.\footnote{This is essentially the argument for the reverse direction of Passmann, \cite{Passmann}, Proposition 3.10.} \end{proof}

 The ability of power-OTMs to enumerate the whole set-theoretical universe has the consequence that computability and recognizability coincide:

 \begin{thm}{ } A set is power-OTM-computable if and only if it is power-OTM-recognizable.
 In particular, power-realizability coincides with power-r-realizability. \end{thm} \begin{proof} As usual, computable sets can be recognized by computing (a code for) them and then comparing that to the oracle.